mklinik/lotro-fov/README.md

 lotro FOV mod
 =============

-This is a cheat table for cheat engine to change the field-of-view (FOV) of the third-person camera of the game Lord of the Rings Online.
+This is a cheat table to change the field-of-view (FOV) of the third-person camera in Lord of the Rings Online.

 Default FOV ![default FOV screenshot][default-fov] Wide FOV ![wide FOV screenshot][wide-fov]